Stepping Up Your Game: 8 Tips To Raise Your Freelance Rate On Ongoing Clients

 Just like you, your clients want to feel appreciated.
-Which won’t happen if you come out the blue announcing you are increasing your hourly rates.
+But it won’t happen if you come out of the blue announcing you are increasing your hourly rates.
 If you raise your freelance rate overnight, you might even get them thinking you are trying to ditch them.

 So apart from clearly expressing how much you enjoy and appreciate working with them, give them a couple of months notice.